 Later studying at the St.Michel University of applied sciences she started experimenting with distressed surface effects which eventually became her trademark.

-THE COSTUME ARTIST, THE AUTHOR, THE STORYTELLER
+THE COSTUME ARTIST AND THE STORYTELLER

 DETAIL & SURFACE